-Project, and evidence that no such costs are included in the roll forward of the RAB (including in any operating expenditure). - (b) The documentation submitted by ARTC to the ACCC will, unless otherwise agreed with the ACCC and having regard to the relevant circumstances applicable at the time, meet the information provision guidelines and the timeframes set out in Schedule H. - (c) If the ACCC reasonably considers that it requires additional information, other than that provided by ARTC in accordance with Schedule H, in order to carry out its assessment under section 4.10(d), it may request this information from ARTC in accordance with section 3 of Schedule H and upon receipt of such a request ARTC will use reasonable endeavours to provide the information to the ACCC as soon as reasonably practicable. - (d) The ACCC will determine whether ARTC has undertaken: - roll-forward of the RAB and RAB Floor Limit in accordance with the Undertaking and, where the roll forward is not in accordance with the Undertaking, determine what closing RAB or RAB Floor Limit would be in accordance with the Undertaking; - (ii) when required, the calculations relevant to reconciliation of Access revenue with the applicable Ceiling Limit and calculation of any allocation of the total unders and overs amount in accordance with the Undertaking, and where the calculations are not in accordance with the Undertaking, determine what total unders and overs amount or allocation would be in accordance with the Undertaking having regard to the operation of its unders and overs account;
+- (i) documentation detailing roll-forward of the RAB and the RAB Floor Limit, and comparisons between RAB and RAB Floor Limit: - (ii) where documentation in (i) above demonstrates that RAB is at or below RAB Floor Limit, documentation detailing calculations relevant to reconciliation of Access revenue with the applicable Ceiling Limit and calculation of any allocation of the total unders and overs amount; and - (iii) where documentation in (i) above demonstrates that RAB is above RAB Floor Limit in Pricing Zone 3, documentation demonstrating that Standard Access Charges satisfy the requirements in section 4.3(b). - (b) The documentation submitted by ARTC to the ACCC will, unless otherwise agreed with the ACCC and having regard to the relevant circumstances applicable at the time, meet the information provision guidelines and the timeframes set out in Schedule H. - (c) If the ACCC reasonably considers that it requires additional information, other than that provided by ARTC in accordance with Schedule H, in order to carry out its assessment under section 4.10(d), it may request this information from ARTC in accordance with section 3 of Schedule H and upon receipt of such a request ARTC will use reasonable endeavours to provide the information to the ACCC as soon as reasonably practicable. - (d) The ACCC will determine whether ARTC has undertaken: - (i) roll-forward of the RAB and RAB Floor Limit in accordance with the Undertaking and, where the roll forward is not in accordance with the Undertaking, determine what closing RAB or RAB Floor Limit would be in accordance with the Undertaking; - (ii) when required, the calculations relevant to reconciliation of Access revenue with the applicable Ceiling Limit and calculation of any allocation of the total unders and overs amount in accordance with the Undertaking, and where the calculations are not in accordance with the Undertaking, determine what total unders and overs amount or allocation would be in accordance with the Undertaking having regard to the operation of its unders and overs account; - (e) In determining whether ARTC has complied with the provisions of section 4.4 in rolling forward the RAB or the RAB Floor Limit, the ACCC may have regard to the submissions of relevant industry participants but if Capital Expenditure has been endorsed by the RCG in accordance with section 9, the ACCC will not consider whether that Capital Expenditure is Prudent. - (f) The ACCC will publish its findings on its website and/or circulate to Access Holders in relation to the matters for its determination.

-- (e) In determining whether ARTC has complied with the provisions of section 4.4 in rolling forward the RAB or the RAB Floor Limit, the ACCC may have regard to the submissions of relevant industry participants but if Capital Expenditure has been endorsed by the RCG in accordance with section 9, the ACCC will not consider whether that Capital Expenditure is Prudent. - (f) The ACCC will publish its findings on its website and/or circulate to Access Holders in relation to the matters for its determination. - (g) ARTC will revise the closing RAB and manage Constrained Coal Customer Accounts in accordance with any determination by the ACCC. - (h) The ACCC will determine whether ARTC has incurred Efficient costs and Efficient operating expenditure in accordance with section 4.5(b), and determine the change (if any) to: - (i) the total unders and overs amount or allocation; and - (ii) closing RAB in section 4.5(a), that results from Economic Cost under section 4.5(a) only including Efficient costs and Efficient operating expenditure determined in accordance with section 4.5(b), but subject to the operation of the Operational Efficiency Incentive Scheme under section 9.3.
+- (g) ARTC will revise the closing RAB and manage Constrained Coal Customer Accounts in accordance with any determination by the ACCC. - (h) The ACCC will determine whether ARTC has incurred Efficient costs and Efficient operating expenditure in accordance with section 4.5(b), and determine the change (if any) to: - (i) the total unders and overs amount or allocation; and - (ii) closing RAB in section 4.5(a), that results from Economic Cost under section 4.5(a) only including Efficient costs and Efficient operating expenditure determined in accordance with section 4.5(b).